 – Properly sealing ductwork that eliminates air leaks at joins in the ductwork.

-- Installing high-efficiency water heating systems, such as tankless or condensing water heaters that only heat water on demand or feed waste heat back into the system.
+– Installing high-efficiency water heating systems, such as tankless or condensing water heaters.
+These only heat water on demand or feed waste heat back into the system.
 These can reduce overall energy costs for heating water.